-- WHO Are We Looking For?: Anyone developing a new musical.
+WHO Are We Looking For?: Anyone developing a new musical.
 Each musical selected to participate brings a “creative team” of no more than 3 members (two writers and a director, one writer and two actors, three writers, etc.) to Auburn, NY to spend six days immersed in the world of your new musical.
 After working for several days, your team ‘pitches’ a 45-60-minute treatment of your show to an engaged audience on three separate evenings.
 Each presentation is followed by a moderated talkback session.
 Audiences leave written feedback as well.
 Creative teams can consider the feedback and insight and leave with new ideas, inspiration and focused to-do lists.

 - WHAT Do We Do?: Through this new works series, we provide a forum for musicals in development.
 Creative teams are given retreat during a week-long residency to focus and work on their new piece.
 The Rev Theatre Company will provide round-trip transportation and housing for each member of your three-person creative team.
 Additionally, creative teams will have a dedicated venue and staff for the length of their residency.

-- WHERE Does The PiTCH Take Place?: The PiTCH is housed in Theatre Mack, a 80-seat, cabaret style environment in Auburn, NY at 203 Genesee Street behind the Cayuga Museum.
+- WHERE Does The PiTCH Take Place?: The PiTCH is housed in The Carriage House Theater, a 80-seat, cabaret style environment in Auburn, NY at 203 Genesee Street behind the Cayuga Museum.
 Equipped with a baby grand piano, basic sound and LED lighting systems, music stands, chairs, stools, and a bar, this intimate venue is the ideal setting for seeing a new musical come to life!
 Auburn is located in the scenic Finger Lakes region of New York State.
 About a four-hour drive from New York, we are situated between Syracuse, Rochester, and Ithaca.
 Click here to learn more about scenic Cayuga County.

 - WHY Do We Do This?: We believe in and are committed to the development of new musicals.
 We know that creating a musical is a significant investment.
 As such, this program focuses on the writers and creators of the piece.
 We bring you here, put you up, and allow you to fully immerse yourself in the world of your new work.